February

 🛡️ Permission Slip: Why You're Allowed to Take the Day Off

-- Boundaries aren't limitations — they're what makes sustainable care possible
+- Boundaries aren't limitations — they're what makes sustainable care possible.

 📋 Preparing Clients for Your Absence